TDG-Platform/docs/DG_DSM_MVP_ver1.md

 -----------------|:---------------:|------------------|--------
 data             |      YES    |  directory           | S3 directory location of output data.

-Below are the expected contents of the `data directory` for the final dsm product.
-The dsm.tif is the output file containing the adjusted digital surface model results from the `dsm_sweep` Task.
+Below are the expected contents of the `data directory` for the final `dsm_sweep` Task product.
+The dsm.tif is the final corrected tif output; ?????

 ```